Quintonsamuels/Project-1-ELK-Stack/README.md

 SSH into the control node and follow the steps below:

--Copy the filebeat-config.yml file to /etc/ansible/files.
+- Copy the filebeat-config.yml file to /etc/ansible/files.
--Update the /etc/ansible /hosts file to include the ip address of the webserversand the elk-stack.
+- Update the /etc/ansible /hosts file to include the ip address of the webserversand the elk-stack.
--Run the playbook, and navigate to: http://[personal vm IP]:5601/app/kibana to check installation.
+- Run the playbook, and navigate to: http://[personal vm IP]:5601/app/kibana to check installation.